Please check back as we will be updating the FAQs periodically.

 There are are several other important equity gains in the proposed contract, notably the provisions for graduate employees and the increases to the professional development grant funds for HEOs, CLTs, Adjuncts and Continuing Ed faculty.

 The other major equity increase in the proposed contract is the increase in support for the PSC-CUNY Welfare Fund.
 Benefit enhancements have a significant equity effect because the out-of-pocket costs saved represent a larger savings relative to income for lower-paid workers than for higher-paid workers.
-For instance, if everyone who buys new glasses using the Welfare Fund program saves $400, the savings represents 0.5% of total annual income for the person earning $80,000 a year but fully 1% of annual income for the person earning $40,000 a year.
+For instance, if everyone who buys new glasses using the Welfare Fund program saves $400, the savings represents 0.5% of total annual income for the person earning $80,000 a year but fully 1% of annual income for that year for the person earning $40,000 a year.

 The proposed contract also incorporates an agreement between the City of New York and a coalition of municipal unions, including the PSC, to maintain the increasingly rare option of premium-free health insurance.
 The option of premium-free health insurance also contributes to equity between the higher- and lower-paid.